Teaching English idioms with EBC’s Dr TEFL

 Today’s EFL teaching is challenging, to say the least.
 We need to have plenty of exciting material to motivate and engage our online students.
 EBC contacted me for material to publish in their blogs.
 Each week, I will share the material you can use in your classes.

 I trust that you or the school you work for have done some student-level testing.
 It would be best if you understood your students’ needs so you can adapt my material productively and engagingly.
 Are you teaching your first class, or are you relatively new to the English teaching profession?
 If you are, an excellent tip is to ask the school if someone has already assessed your students.
 If not, you should evaluate them.

 Here is the essential information you should know about your students:

 - job title or work experience

 With this information, you can adapt the material I share effectively.

 OK, here we go!
 Let’s get started.

 Each week, I will publish a blog with useful material.
 The material will be level-based.
 You choose the material you think is appropriate to your class level.
 If you use my material wisely, you don’t need to do too much planning on your own.
-However, at the end of the day, despite the best material, if you don’t deliver the class well, it will not be successful.
+However, despite the best material, it will not be successful if you don’t deliver the class well.

-Use the skills you learned on your TEFL course, and you will give engaging, motivating and productive lessons.
+Use the skills you learned in your TEFL course, and you will give engaging, motivating and productive lessons.
 Remember STT and TTT?
 Remember to keep the right balance.